rebeccapeltz/run-fun/README.md

 DEPRECATED DO TO INCORRECT NAMING OF THE NPM PACKAGE

-LOOK FOR run-fun FOR A CORRECTED NAME
+LOOK FOR fun-run FOR A CORRECTED NAME

 ![not maintained](https://img.shields.io/badge/maintained%3F-no!-red.svg)